abhishek9871/ProjectNightfall/DEPLOYMENT.md

 #### Workflow Triggers
 - **Production Deployment**: Triggered on push to `master` or `main` branch
 - **Development Preview**: Triggered on push to `dev` branch
+- **Manual Deployment**: Can be triggered manually from GitHub Actions tab

 ## Configuration Files